 The renowned Discovery Expo will once again feature dozens of interactive, hands-on exploration stations for K-12 students.
 The activities include past favorites and new ones like augmented reality, the future of bees and pollinators, medical careers and organ exploration!

 Other UW-Madison Destinations

 Several other UW-Madison campus groups provide unique field trip stops.
-The Science Festival Loop will include sites like the UW Dairy Barn, the Wisconsin National Primate Center and the Geology Museum.
+The Science Festival Loop will include sites like the UW Dairy Barn, the D.C.
+Smith Greenhouse and the Geology Museum.

 The Wisconsin Science Festival will include field trip options across the state and activities you can participate in (or host) right in your community.